 Penalty: See regulation 17.1.

-(2) Subregulation (1) does not apply to or in relation to a cadet or apprentice who is working underground in order to gain required experience in the course of training for a profession or trade.
+(2) Subregulation (1) does not apply to or in relation to an apprentice who is working underground in order to gain required experience in the course of training for a profession or trade.

+[Regulation 10.4 amended in Gazette 21 Aug 2009 p.
+3270.]

 10.5.
 Persons working alone

 (1) If an employee is working alone underground in an underground mine and is not in frequent communication with or within easy hearing of other employees, the manager of the mine must ensure that the employee is inspected, visited or communicated with, at least every 2 hours.